CHALLENGE AMERICA: FAQs

 Does my project have to be outside the scope of my regular programming?

 No, a project can be a part of an applicant's regular season or activity.
 For example, a performance by a guest artist that is part of a concert hall's regular season could constitute an acceptable project.
 Other projects might be a workshop production of a work in progress or a charrette sponsored by a community design center.
 What is important is the specificity of the activities involved.
-Also, there can be no overlap with projects for which you already are receiving other NEA or federal funds.
+Also, there can be no overlapping activities or costs with projects for which you already are receiving other NEA or federal funds.

 What if my organization ends up not being able to carry out the project activities in our application?